 Bryce, you, of course, in Canada are of legal drinking age, so a celebratory Canadian beer would seem to make sense after a hit like that.
 You got a favorite beer?

 That's not a question.
 It's illegal to drink beer in the States at 19.
 Why don't you ask something else?

 The reporter, clueless, persisted, setting himself up for what was to come:

 Harper, shook his head, almost rolling his eyes:

 I'm not answering that.
 That's a clown question, bro.

 You're wise beyond your 19 years.
 In 2014, when you've turned 21 and you win Game 7 of the World Series with a walk-off homer against the Boston Red Sox, I'll gladly buy you a Clown Shoes Brewing's Angry Beast Imperial Stout.

-Nationals Park, where Harper can't buy a beer, when back in Washington, D.C.
+Nationals Park, where Harper is old enough to buy a beer.

 - See the post-game interview video: here.
 Harper's response quickly went 'viral' on social media.
 On Twitter: #ThatsAClownQuestionBro.

 - Alex Rodriguez of the New York Yankees hits his 23rd grand slam home run, tying the all-time record, set by Lou Gehrig, himself a Yankee great of the last century.
 Via Sports Illustrated.